New Workshop: The PIVOT

 as seen in...

-Why is it that smart, capable, values-driven leaders like you get stuck in analysis paralysis?
+Why do you get stuck in analysis paralysis?

 serious?